The Sweet History of Candy Corn

 The Origins of Candy Corn

 Candy corn was invented in the 1880s by George Renninger, a candy maker at the Wunderle Candy Company in Philadelphia.
 Renninger came up with the tri-colored treat, which was designed to resemble kernels of corn, and his creation quickly gained popularity.
-In 1898, the Goelitz Confectionery Company (now known as Jelly Belly) began mass-producing the candy and marketed it as a fun, farm-themed treat.
+In 1898, the Goelitz Confectionery Company (now known as Jelly Belly) began mass-producing the candy and marketed it as a fun treat.

 At the time, agriculture was a significant part of American life.
 The vast majority of the population lived in rural areas and worked on farms, so food-themed novelty candies were common.
 Corn, in particular, was a symbol of the rural, agrarian lifestyle, making candy corn a relatable and appealing sweet for many people.
 This connection to the farming culture helped candy corn gain popularity, especially among children.